DC801/BM-Badge/SD_Card/MAGE/README.md

 **Alpha (transparency) is 1-bit**; you cannot have partially transparent pixels.
 Semi-transparent pixels are assigned either to be fully opaque or fully transparent at a 50% threshold.

-To encode alpha, the MGE repurposes the least-significant green bit in the 5-6-5 color encoding scheme.
+To encode alpha, the MGE repurposes the least-significant green bit in the RGB565 color encoding scheme.
 Because of how the encoder handles this, the color 0x0200 (hex #004000, or rgb 0,64,0) will actually manifest as transparent within the MGE.
-Avoid using this color.
+Avoid using this color (or any color that becomes 0x0200 when converted to RGB565).

 The [MGE encoder](#mge-encoder) indexes the pallets of each image, and there is therefore a **maximum of 256 colors per tileset**.
 If you need extra colors, consider splitting the tileset into multiple files — maps will quite happily use tiles from multiple tilesets with no trouble (provided the tiles are the same size).
 The MGE encoder will let you know if one of your tilesets is over the color limit.

-> **Best Practices:** On embedded, pixel data is streamed from the ROM chip, but the tileset pallets must be held in RAM.
+> **Best Practice:** On embedded, pixel data is streamed from the ROM chip, but the tileset pallets must be held in RAM.
 Because RAM is very, very precious, **please combine tilesets if there isn't a compelling reason to keep them in separate files**.
 Entity sprite sheets are typically kept separate, for instance, but you might combine all character entity portraits if the color limit permits.
 (And naturally, tilesets with differing tile sizes must be separate!)

 ## Creating a Tileset JSON File